MaddiFurr/maddifurr.github.io/content/posts/2025/08/FirstPost/first-post.md

 +++
 author = "Maddi"
-title = "What got this dark woofing and barking at servers" date = "2025-08-28" description = "A deeper introduction to what's going on here and how I got my start home labbing which subsequently led to me having a job working full-time as a data center tech" tags = [
+title = "What got this dog woofing and barking at servers" date = "2025-08-28" description = "A deeper introduction to what's going on here and how I got my start home labbing which subsequently led to me having a job working full-time as a data center tech" tags = [